Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

 where $(S)^\infty, (S')^\infty \in\rxyz$ with

-\end{definition}
+\end{Definition}

-In order for a sequence of series to converge with respect to this metric each term except for the coefficient to $X^0Y^1$ must converge in $\R$, and the coefficient to $X^0Y^1$ must converge in $\R/2\pi\Z$.
+In order for a sequence of series to converge with respect to this metric each term except for the coef\/f\/icient to $X^0Y^1$ must converge in~$\R$, and the coef\/f\/icient to $X^0Y^1$ must converge in~$\R/2\pi\Z$.